Our Welsh Heritage - - The Eynons

 And so, when we trace a branch of this Wilkes family - - the Eynons - into Wales we can honestly say that thru Martha Eynon, the wife of Daniel D. Hunt thru whose loins we descend, they are, indeed, "a breed apart".

 Let it be repeated again that, to this point of time, the story of Martha Eynon first meeting Daniel D. Hunt, and marrying him, has not been uncovered.
-Daniel D.'s second wife, a sister of his first wife who bore him seven children, was with him in his later Nauvoo years and, also, with him, at least, during part of his stay in Garden Grove, for Susan's name appears on that branch's records.
-Let us not overlook the fact that we have tax receipts for Daniel D. for the years 1848 and 1849 over in Pottawatamie County in western Iowa which indicates his stay in Garden Grove was during the year 1847 - - possibly the latter part of 1846 after leaving Nauvoo and, perhaps, the forepart of 1848 before he reached Pottawatamie County, along the Missouri River.
+Daniel D.'s second wife Susan, a sister of his first wife Nancy, who bore him seven children was with him in his later Nauvoo years and, also, with him, at least, during part of his stay in Garden Grove, for Susan's name appears on that branch's records.
+Let us not overlook the fact that we have tax receipts for Daniel D. for the years 1848 and 1849 over in Pottawatomie County in western Iowa which indicates his stay in Garden Grove was during the year 1847 - - possibly the latter part of 1846 after leaving Nauvoo and, perhaps, the forepart of 1848 before he reached Pottawatomie County, along the Missouri River.
 He was slowly working his way toward Utah.
-We presume his second wife, Susan, may have died in Garden Grove or, perhaps, not until the family had reached Pottawatamie County but we can rest quite assured that it was in the latter place - - perhaps even while crossing the plains in 1850.
-As to the latter, we think not because of what appeared to have happened i n the James Eynon family who were at the time, also residing in Pottawatamie County, at least in October of 1850 when the census was taken.
+We presume his second wife, Susan, may have died in Garden Grove or, perhaps, not until the family had reached Pottawatomie County but we can rest quite assured that it was in the latter place - - perhaps even while crossing the plains in 1850.
+As to the latter, we think not because of what appeared to have happened with the James Eynon family who were at the time, also residing in Pottawatomie County, at least in October of 1850 when the census was taken.

-The Mormon Church touched the lives of this family at this same time for baptismal records tell us that father, James, was baptized in the, year 1843.
-The day nor month is not given nor are we aware that it was before or following the passing of mother Elizabeth.
+The Mormon Church touched the lives of this family at this same time, for baptismal records tell us that father, James, was baptized in the, year 1843.
+The day nor month is not given.
 Checking the family group sheet it appears the children also joined the unpopular Mormon Church but not together. it took the most of the decade of the 1840s following 1843 to get them all into the fold.
 For two or three of the girls there appeared no baptismal record and in those instances their temple work was done by proxy as late as the 1940s.

 As one views the map of Wales he will discover Pembrokeshire to be in the extreme south and west corner of that little country sticking well out into the Atlantic.
 The inland portion of the county is agriculturally oriented but our families, living near the intruding waterways of the southwestern corner of the county were engaged in activities pertaining to the sea, such as a dock worker, mariner or ferryman.
-James of whom we have been writing is identified as being a ferryman, we suspect one who operates or labors on a ferry of which there would be many for the long expanses - - and width - - of these fingers of water would find too much for a bridge at every point where traffic would be advisable.
+James of whom we have been writing is identified as being a ferryman, we suspect one who operates or labors on a ferry of which there would be many opportunities.
 Shipyards were common in the area of Lawrenny which would furnish a great deal of employment.

 It is well for us to remember that water traffic employment in which our Eynon ancestry families were engaged could take the men folk from home.
 Depending on one's type of marine work, it could take as long as six months to go with a boatload of merchandise to far off shores.
 Perhaps only weeks if, perchance, his boat was to travel from port to port up and down the shores of England and to the western ports of the continent or, perhaps, to ports on all sides of the Mediterranean.
 Even down into the first half of the nineteenth century sailing vessels were common.
 Steamboats were yet to come.
 Horse drawn barges and canal boats were slow and depending on the distance our Eynons, for generations, would venture, could take them from home on each trip a number of days at a time.
 Too, regardless of type of work certainly most of it was manual.
 Freight onto the boats and off the boats was slow, tedious and physical.